Learning Disability service FAQs

-- See which hubs offer the above training.
+- See which centres offer the above training.

 I don’t know what training I would like to do; can I try more than one?

-- Some of our hubs offer several types of Work Based Training and you will be very welcome to try them all.
+- Some of our centres offer several types of training and you will be very welcome to try them all.
 We will work with customers and their families to review which services suit the individual.

-Is there a minimum criteria to participate in Work Based Training?
+Is there a minimum criteria to participate in vocational work-based training?

-- We can involve customers with a wide variety of needs in our Work Based Training.
+- We can involve customers with a wide variety of needs in our training.

-- If you want to take it slowly you can start within our wellbeing hub and move to work based training when feeling more confident.
+- If you want to take it slowly you can start within our centres and move to vocational work-based training when feeling more confident.